ArcPay/ArcPay/circuits/circuits/distribute/README.md

 # Circuits

-ZKPs are used for two purposes in Altitude: state transition, and distribution after shutdown.
+As well as being used to enforce the state transition function, ZKPs are used to handle distribution after shutdown.
-The state transition circuit handles minting, withdrawing, and sending money.
 The distribution circuits take a set of claims over coins and output the rightful final owners given those claims.

-## Distribution
+## Algorithm

 Distribution involves 3 parts:
     - Filter out any claim that is invalid (i.e., did not occur in the state history)